EorEquis/FlatFlap/README.md

 		N.I.N.A V2.0 BETA 019 and V2.0 BETA 045

 ## Usage Notes
+	Arduino resets on serial connection.
+(Ignore if using ScopeCover only) You can handle this 1 of 2 ways.

+		Either retain the 2000ms wait in the Connected(Set) of the ASCOM driver code (it is there by default and both setups include drivers compiled with this option)

+		OR

+		Add a 10uf capacitor to the arduino between GND and RST, remove the wait(2000) line from the driver code, recompile and resintall the driver.

 	SGP Switch Handling
 		Sequence Generator Pro (As of v4 anyway) handles switches...strangely.
 		After initial install, the first time you run SGP, it will claim to